 On this page we provide advice about making a complaint on the Public Appointments process.
-You can make a complaint about any aspect of a Ministerial Public Appointment.
 This covers new appointments, extensions to existing appointments and reappointments.

 The Scottish Ministers are committed to making fair, open and merit-based appointment decisions to non-executive positions on the Boards of Scotland’s public bodies.
 This is secured by actions and decisions taken by:

 - Civil servants who implement the public appointments process on the Scottish Ministers behalf; and

 - Members of the public bodies’ selection panels who select and recommend to the Scottish Ministers who should be appointed to the Boards of Scotland’s regulated public bodies.